rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/packages.md

 package, there is always a single plan associated with the package.
 A plan is uniquely identified by its plan ID.

+## Bindable Attribute
+A boolean attribute that is set while adding a package.
+When set to true for a package with two or more ROS components, the components successfully communicate with each other.

+It also determines whether a deployment of a package can be used as a dependent deployment of other deployments.
+If set false, the deployment of the package cannot be used as a dependent deployment of another deployment.

+It also determines whether a package can be added as an include package.
+If set false, the package cannot be used as an include package.

 ## Endpoint
 Components can externally expose network endpoints.
 While creating a package you may provide a name for the endpoint, select the desired protocol and specify